-Understand what the tutor wants to see in your work.
-Your tutor is looking for you to demonstrate that you have understood what you've studied in the module.
+■ Understand what we want to see in your work.
+We are looking for you to demonstrate that you have understood what you've studied in the module.
 We also want to see your thoughts and ideas on the subject and a clear and balanced argument.